benhoskings/babushka/README.markdown

 ### What

-Babushka is a humble tool for automating computing chores.
-For each dependency (dep) of the job to do, a test, and the code to make that test pass -- test-driven sysadmin.
+Babushka is a commandline tool for automating computing chores.
+Each distinct part of the job is expressed as a dependency (dep), which comprises a test and the code to make that test pass.

 ```ruby
 dep 'on git branch', :branch do